Stop Power of sale.

 Mortgages for foreclosure redemption.

-Differences Between Power of Sale and Foreclosure?
+What Is the difference Between Power of Sale and Foreclosure?

 Power of Sale: